-Work shown at AACR by Delubac et al showed that in a small cohort of samples, it was possible to design a reasonable cancer detector using proteins alone...
+Work from another Freenome poster, presented at AACR by Delubac et al showed that in a small cohort of samples, it was possible to design a reasonable cancer detector using proteins alone..

 But that the samples picked out by that simple protein assay also tended to have high tumor fraction by cfDNA -- showing that in fact the same samples were being picked up by multiple modalities.
 This is one reason why putting many "unique" markers together may not help: if they all hit the same samples for the same biological mechanism.